ciricocamila/ciricocamila/README.md

 Product Designer (UX/UI) at Cognizant-Ford

 Having fun here and looking for help with JSE6+, CSS SASS and Frontend React
-Looking to collaborate on social projects like for LGBTQi+ people, black feminism and veganism
+Looking to collaborate on social projects for LGBTQi+ people, black feminism and veganism

 Nice to meet you!
 Is there anything that I could help you?
 [Contact me.](https://www.linkedin.com/in/ciricocamila/)